solliancenet/microsoft-mysql-developer-guide/artifacts/02-03-CloudDeploy-InApp/README.md

 3. In the left navigation, select **New**
 4. For the name, type **ContosoStore**
 5. Select the **Import** tab
-6. Browse to your export file, run it
+6. Browse to tje export file, run it

 ## Update the environment variables